v6d-io/v6d/docs/notes/getting-started.rst

 Next steps
 ----------

-Beyond the core functionality of sharing objects between tasks, vineyard also provides
+Beyond the core functionality of sharing objects between tasks, vineyard also provides:

 - Distributed objects and stream abstraction over immutable chunks;
-- An IDL (:ref:`vcdl`) that helps integrate vineyard with other systems at the minimalist cost;
+- An IDL (:ref:`vcdl`) that helps integrate vineyard with other systems at minimal cost;
-- A mechanism of pluggable drivers for miscellaneous tasks that serve as the glue between the core compute engine and the external world, e.g., data sources, data sinks;
+- A mechanism of pluggable drivers for various tasks that serve as the glue between the core compute engine and the external world, e.g., data sources, data sinks;
-- Integration with Kubernetes for sharing between tasks in workflows that deployed on cloud-native infrastructures.
+- Integration with Kubernetes for sharing between tasks in workflows deployed on cloud-native infrastructures.

 .. panels::